Need to talk? Call 1800 882 436.

 • If you are migrating (moving) to Australia or arriving as a refugee, you can get support.

-• The services you can use depend on your visa.
+• The support services you can get depend on your visa.

 What support can I get?

-If you or your family have migrated (moved) to Australia or arrived in Australia as refugees, you can get support.
-Help can be found both through the government and from community organisations.
+If you or your family have migrated (moved) to Australia or arrived in Australia as refugees, you can get support through the government.
+Community organisations also help migrants.

-When you move to Australia, the services you can access will depend on your visa.
-These services may include financial support and access to healthcare.
+When you migrate to Australia, the help you can get will depend on your visa type.
+Services may include financial support and access to healthcare.

-Waiting periods and other conditions may apply for payments and services from the Australian Government.
+Sometimes there are waiting periods before you can get payments and services from the Australian Government.

 Where do I start?

-The following Australian government services can help you understand what support is available and how to access it.
+There are Australian government services that can help you understand what support is available and how to get it.

 The Australian Government's Department of Home Affairs can help you:

-• find what your visa entitles you to
+• find what your visa allows you to access

-• give you links to useful resources and support services
+• with links to useful resources and support services

 Services Australia offers support for new arrivals to Australia.
-When you arrive in the country, you will have an interview with Services Australia.
+When you arrive in Australia, you will have an interview with Services Australia.
 You can also visit the Services Australia website to access:

 • free interpreting services